DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > ***Morale.*** In a fight, Urwin would immediately attempt to defuse the situation, and attempt to flee if unsuccessful—though not before escorting anyone else out of harm's way.
 >
 > ***Relationships.*** Urwin is the father of Brom and Bray Martikov and the husband of Danika Dorakova.
-He is also the exiled son of Davian Martikov, and the beloved older brother of Adrian, Elvir, and Stefnia Martikov.
+He is also the exiled son of Davian Martikov, and the beloved older brother of Adrian, Elvir, and Stefania Martikov.
 In addition to co-owning the Blue Water Inn, Urwin is the spymaster of the [[Lore of Barovia#Keepers of the Feather|Keepers of the Feather]].

 > [!profile]+ **Profile: Danika Dorakova**
 >